romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 })
 ```

+`beforeInsert` and `afterInsert` callback are supported for insert, see [callbacks](#callbacks).

-By default `.insert` will return count of inserted records.
+By default, all insert methods will return count of inserted records.

 Place `.select`, or `.selectAll`, or `.get` before `.insert` to specify returning columns: